sebbrandes/Complete-Network-Simulation/README.md

 ---

-The objective of this project is to use the sum of my current knowledge in the areas of Network, System and Security in order to better understand the interactions between the different components of an IT System.
-And in the process, keep learning !!!
+The objective of this project is to better understand the interactions between the differents components of an IT System and to go beyond than the content seen in class.

 ## <a name="desc"></a> Description